 Tauranga City Council has been gathering information about our waste problem and has come to the conclusion that something needs to change.

-According to 2016/17 waste audits, over 68% of the kerbside waste Tauranga sends to landfill has the potential to be recycled or composted.
+According to May/June 2018 waste audits, over 66% of the kerbside waste Tauranga sends to landfill has the potential to be recycled or composted.
 That’s the equivalent of throwing 417 tonnes (or about an A380 Airbus) of unnecessary waste into landfill each week.
 We need to do something about this.

 Landfills are poor long term solutions for the environment and for public health.
 Many of the items we throw away can be recovered and processed into new materials, saving our planet’s precious resources.